hiteshkrsharma/SYNCSPHERE/README.md

-# Full-stack Jira
+# Full-stack SyncSphere
-An end-to-end full-stack Jira clone that features workspaces, projects, epics, tasks, kanban boards, calendars, role-based access control, and more.
+An end-to-end full-stack syncsphere that features workspaces, projects, epics, tasks, kanban boards, calendars, role-based access control, and more.
 Built with Next.js, Appwrite SDK, Shadcn UI, TailwindCSS, and integrated with Hono.js for API endpoints.

 ## Key Features